explaingit

 Prompt 1

-Write an Ansible playbook that installs Nginx, copies a custom config file, and starts the service on three web servers.
+Write an Ansible playbook that installs Nginx, copies a custom config file, and ensures the service is running on 10 Ubuntu servers listed in my inventory.

 Prompt 2

-How do I use Ansible to perform a rolling update of my application across 10 servers without downtime?
+How do I use Ansible to perform a zero-downtime rolling deployment of a Docker container across a load-balanced cluster?

 Prompt 3